Dicee/latexEditor/README.md

 soItsJust=TheSame
 ##
 ```
 The `>` symbols are only meant to allow the UI to identify the structure of the document, but they are unnecessary when working with command-line only.
-Yet, it is recommended to use it as it also improve the readability.
+Yet, it is recommended to use it as it also improves the readability.
 All the keywords are presented in the sample of code provided.
-You must keep the order of the first three elements (but you don't need to fill them), the rest can be anything.
 The `commands` have to be stored in the `LATEX_HOME/includes` directory (environment variable to define) and the templates in the `LATEX_HOME/includes/templates` directory.
 For a file with the following path : `LATEX_HOME/includes/templates/titlePage/header/header.template`, the code will look like :

 ```javatex
 template[titlePage.headerTemplate] ##